sohamsawant-github/PyGames/README.md

 # PyGame

-This a objective based game made using python.
+This a objective based game made using python for beginner's.